Pet adoption saves lives. Adopt a pet and you'll have a friend for life! Contact us, or contact another local humane society, animal shelter or SPCA.

 Piggles Guinea Pig Rescue is a member rescue of Helping Homeless Pets (www.helpinghomelesspets.com)

-Guinea pigs are social animals and do best in single-sex pairs or groups, so we will only adopt piggies out in pairs, unless the adopter already has a piggie.
-We do also neuter our single male piggies and match them with girls prior to adoption.
+Guinea pigs are social animals and do best in pairs or groups (single sex, or mixed sex where one or both is spayed/neutered), so we will only adopt piggies out in pairs, unless the adopter already has a piggie.
+We do also spay/neuter selected single piggies and either adopt them out as companions for lonely single piggies or match them with a friend prior to adoption.

 Why should you adopt?